MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-team-site .md

 If you need to learn how to edit and publish the page on your site, check out the section [Manage sections and web parts](#manage-sections-and-web-parts) in this article.

-Once you have created your site and know how to edit pages, you can use the guidance below to add the elements shown.
+Once you've created your site and know how to edit pages, you can use the guidance below to add the elements shown.

 ## Example Team site